University of Bolton, Deane Road, Bolton. BL3 5AB

 We offer a wide range of full-time courses in lots of different subjects, many of our courses start in September and January.
 If you would like to see what courses are available please visit our Course Search.

 Apprentices will not be expected to pay tuition fees towards this programme.
 If your organisation has a wage bill of more than £3 million per annum, then it may be able to fund this apprenticeship through its Apprenticeship Levy contributions.
-If your organisation does not pay the levy, it may be eligible for government support to fund apprenticeships.
+If your organisation does not pay the levy, it will be eligible for government support to fund apprenticeships.
 This support, called co-investment, covers 95% of the apprenticeship's tuition fees, with your organisation funding the remaining 5% of the fees.

 Important note regarding tuition fees for the 2022-2023 academic year: EU nationals who meet residency requirements (have settled or pre-settled status) may be eligible for 'Home' fee status.
 If you do not meet these residency requirements, overseas fees will apply.
 Irish citizens living in the UK or Ireland will be eligible for 'Home' fee status under the Common Travel Area arrangement.
 Please read the student finance for EU students web page on www.gov.uk for information.